Hormone replacement therapy (HRT)

 There haven’t been many studies comparing HRT with other osteoporosis drug treatments.
 But it’s thought that HRT probably reduces the risk of breaking a bone by a similar amount to other osteoporosis medications, including bisphosphonates.

-• Many types of HRT are linked with a small increase in breast cancer risk.
-The longer you use HRT, the more this risk increases.
-The risk is much lower with oestrogen-only HRT.
+- Many types of HRT are linked with a small increase in breast cancer risk.
+The longer you use HRT the more the risk increases.
+Research has shown that oestrogen-only HRT has little or no effect on the risk of breast cancer.

-• Some HRT tablets can increase the risk of developing blood clots.
-Oestrogen given through the skin as a patch, gel or spray does not increase this risk.
+- Some HRT tablets can increase the chance of developing blood clots, but this risk is low.
+Oestrogen given through the skin as a patch, gel or spray does not increase the risk of blood clots.

-The levels of risk vary from one person to another and depend on things such as your age, weight, medical and family history.
-As you reach your 60s, the overall risks of HRT may outweigh the benefits.
-This is because your risk of the health problems mentioned above increases naturally with age, and taking HRT could add to this risk.
+The risk of serious side effects is small but does vary from one person to another.
+It depends on things such as your age, weight, medical and family history.
+For example, as you reach your 60s, the overall risks of starting HRT may outweigh the benefits.
+This is because the risk of the health problems mentioned above increases naturally with age, and taking HRT could add to this risk.

-It’s important to discuss your own benefits and risks with your doctor, so you can decide what’s right for you.
-A regular review of treatment choices is also useful.
+It’s important to discuss your own personal benefits and risks with your doctor.
+They help you decide if HRT is the right treatment for you, as well as which type to use and how long to use it for.
+Regular review of treatment choices is also important.

 Worried by stories you've seen in the news?